jayden38/mitum-currency-doc/docs/configuration.rst

 sync-interval
 -----------------

-* None-suffrage node는 block data를 주기적으로 sync합니다.
+* None-suffrage node periodically syncs block data.
-* Default interval은 10 second입니다.
+* The default interval is 10 seconds.
-* sync-interval 설정을 통해서 interval 값을 바꿀 수 있습니다.
+* You can change the interval value through the sync-interval setting.

 .. code-block:: yml